These soft gluten-free sugar cookies are super easy, a sure fire crowd pleaser, and a must have addition to your gluten-free recipes repertoire.

-What scares you off from making gluten-free cookies?
-Crumbling.
-That’s what I’m always afraid of.
+What scares people off the most from making gluten-free cookies?
+That’s easy, crumbling.
+That’s what I was always afraid of when I first started baking gluten-free.
 Some cookies like gluten-free chocolate chip cookies are no-brainers, but sugar cookies are different – I mean, you actually have to roll them out and hope they don’t crumble when you move them to the cookie sheet.

-It’s really easy once you just buckle down and do it.
-And no, they don’t crumble apart.
-They’re soft and fluff, just like a good sugar cookie should be.
+It’s really easy once you just buckle down and just do it.
+And surprise!
+They don’t crumble or fall apart.
+They’re soft and fluffy, just like a good sugar cookie should be.